Pravakar-RijaI/Pustak-Prabandha/README.md

-# Library Management System 📚
+# Pustak Prabandha 📚

-Its a Project related to Books management for a Libraries 📜.
+About
+A Intelligent library management agent with AI capabilities and recommendation algorithm.

 **_NOTE : This isn't an Ecommerce Website (There is no Payment System here)_**